soulspace-org/overarch/doc/Ideas.md

    not included as a model element, relations to it should not be promoted or rendered.
 Otherwise the diagram would be polluted with unwanted elements.

+Q: Shall relations be automatically included in a view, when the participating components are included?

+   That would make the specification of the views much shorter but relations may be included, that should not be shown in the view.
+If there has to be an exclude mechanism, the usability of automatic inclusion shrink much.

 Q: Shall it be possible to model subcomponents, components that contain components?
    That would require a component boundary and rules, when to render the